lindsayleeds/IntegrationsNow-Web/PM2_DEPLOYMENT.md

 ## Configuration

 The application is configured to run on **port 4002** by default.
 You can modify this in:
-- `ecosystem.config.js` - PM2 configuration
+- `ecosystem.config.cjs` - PM2 configuration
-- `server.js` - Express server configuration
+- `server.cjs` - Express server configuration
 - `vite.config.ts` - Development server configuration

 ## Logs